 Instead of the processed fare listed above, stick to these main food groups:

-How to Begin
+How to Begin Clean Eating

 If you’re not quite ready to go cold turkey, I recommend starting by doing your research (my book is a great reference), collecting recipes, writing a plan, and making small changes.
-Try out some new recipes, make some healthy ingredient swaps, up your veggie intake, etc. Perhaps just tackle one meal a day to start, like dinner.
+For example, try out some new recipes, make some healthy ingredient swaps, up your veggie intake, etc. Perhaps just tackle one meal a day to start, like dinner.
 A great starting point is my FREE 5 Day Clean-Eating Meal Plan that you’ll receive by subscribing to my newsletter.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here